 Sponge and barnacles grow on the shells of the scallops.
-After the scallops are sorted, they are placed in a washer that is equipped with rough plates to remove sponge and small barnacles from the shell.
+After the scallops are sorted, they are placed in a washer that tumbles the scallops.
+The action of shells rubbing together removes sponge and small barnacles from the shell.

 After being washed, the scallops are hand sorted.
 This allows us to find any undersized scallops that may have slipped through the sorter.
 We also separate any scallops that have residual sponge and barnacles on them.
 The residual sponge and barnacles are removed by hand.

-The scallops are placed in 10 or 20 lb mesh bags and are then brought, live, to a certified processing plant, flash frozen and then stored in specialized cold storage until they are sold.
+The scallops are placed in 10 or 20 lb mesh bags and flushed so they spit out any sand they have inside their shells.
+They are flash frozen at sea and glazed with seawater.
+They are delivered to a certified processing plant for packaging and labelling, and then stored in specialized cold storage until they are sold.

 The swimming scallop fishery is environmentally sustainable for a variety of reasons.
 As previously mentioned, the trawl design minimizes both by-catch and impacts to the ocean floor.
 The scallop quota is biologically based and is derived from biomass surveys conducted every two years.
 The quota provided to the fleet is only 4% of the biomass of scallops available.
 Further, survival rates of under sized biomass has been determined to be within the 97-98% (refer to the Seafood Watch report on the Ocean Wise website for more details.
 A link is provided on our Media page.